biuprety/MyGreenButler/README.md

    - This method takes fromdate (datetime format), todate (datetime format) and timezone (for eg:Australia/Sydney) request parameter.<br/>
    - This method response the number of days and number of weeks in between fromdate and todate.<br/>
    - This method use laravel <b>Validator</b> to validate input parameter.<br/>
    - This method use third party <b>Carbon</b> plugin to calculate the number of week and days.
-Carbon help to quickly play around the date related calculation. it utilize PHP DateTime class.
+Carbon help to quickly play around the date related calculation. it utilize PHP DateTime class.<br/><br/>
+3. Create laravel authentication using <b>laravel passport</b>:
+    - install laravel passport (composer require laravel/passport)<br/>.
+    - "php artisan migrate" (this will create table in database for setting up authentication tables)<br/>.
+    - "php artisan passport:install" (This command will create the encryption keys needed to generate secure access tokens)<br/>.
+    - Then need to add "use HasApiTokens" trait in user model<br/>.
+    - Next add "Passport::routes()" in AuthServiceProvider class. <br/><br/>
+    for more information visit : https://laravel.com/docs/8.x/passport